OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Application to end-to-end omnidirectional image compression

-Since directly comparing RD curves averaged over all test images may no be sufficient and the comparison based on individual images is more reliable, we compute the Bjontegaard-Delta (BD) rate \cite{bjontegaard2001calculation} for each test image RD curve separately.
-More precisely, for each test image RD curve the BD-rate between ERP with hyperprior model (as the reference) and our proposed OSLO with hyperprior is calculated.
-The BD rate represents the average bit rate saving/increase while maintaining the same quality measured by objective metrics.
+In addition to these aggregated plots, the Bjontegaard-Delta (BD) rate \cite{bjontegaard2001calculation} is also calculated separately for each test image, allowing us to measure bitrate reduction while maintaining the same quality.
+More precisely, for each test image RD curve the BD-rate between 2D learning method on ERP (as the reference) and our proposed OSLO is calculated.
 Negative values of the BD rate represent percentage saving over the reference.
-The average BD-rate calculated individually for each test image is -13.7\% in terms of S-PSNR and -8.6\% in terms of WS-PSNR, demonstrating OSLO's superiority over ERP.
+For the architecture of \cite{balle_end--end_2017}, OSLO gains -18.3\% and -12.4\% in terms of S-PSNR and WS-PSNR respectively.
+Regarding the architecture of \cite{balle_variational_2018}, the average BD-rate is -13.7\% in terms of S-PSNR and -8.6\% in terms of WS-PSNR, demonstrating OSLO's superiority over ERP.
+The frequency histograms of BD-rate gains over the test images under SPSNR and WS-PSNR metrics are shown in \cref{fig:BD_rate_hist} for different architectures.
+The figure clearly shows that OSLO improves the compression performance significantly.